-If you haven’t chewed coca leaves… you haven’t done Peru correctly
+If you haven’t chewed the coca leaf… you haven’t done Peru correctly

 As the elevation gets higher near the Andes, a small bag of green leaves becomes your most important item.
 It’s your survival kit.
+A bag of coca leaf.
 Chew seven leaves.
 It’s a strange sensation, a handful of dry leaves in your mouth.
 After 15 minutes?
 Difficulty breathing, fatigue, and potential headaches are all gone.
 At the beginning of our Salkantay Trek, we were advised to buy two bags of coca leaves for five days of trekking.
 This is the coca magic.

 In the Andes, coca is used as a stimulant to overcome fatigue, hunger, and thirst, and especially against altitude sickness.
 Not just that, it also is used as an anesthetic, even for treating broken bones, childbirth, and operations.
 In the new world, since the 19th century, the coca leaf has been used to produce cocaine, a powerful stimulant extracted chemically from large quantities of coca leaves.
 Up until 1929, the Coca-Cola company used to put cocaine in their beverages.
 If you don’t want to get searched by a canine unit at the airport, you’d better empty your pockets of coca leaves before you come home.